If you’re looking for a new and challenge exercise to grow your bicep, look no further than the drag curl.

 It takes your bicep development to the next level and gives your forearms a unique challenge.

-The drag curl is primarily performed by bodybuilders to improve the size and appearance of their biceps and forearm.
+The drag curl is primarily performed by bodybuilders to improve the size and appearance of their biceps and forearms.

 In this blog, we will provide a guide on the following topics: